All dogs are vulnerable to parasites. Learning about the risks of parasites can help you protect your dog, yourself and others.

 04 of 05

 There are a variety of intestinal parasites that your dog can pick up from his environment.
 The "big four" are roundworms, hookworms, whipworms, and tapeworms.
-Tapeworms come from fleas, but the other three are typically contracted after contact with contaminated soil.
+Tapeworms come from fleas, but the other three are typically contracted after contact with contaminated soil or infected feces.
 They may also be passed on from a mother dog to her puppies.

 05 of 05

-Demodectic mange, or Demodex, are mites that live on the skin or in the hair follicles and oil glands of a host (often a dog or cat).
+Demodectic mange, or Demodex, are mites that live on the skin in the hair follicles and oil glands of a host (often a dog or cat).
 Small numbers of mites can live on many dogs without causing problems because the immune system keeps the population under control.
 However, when Demodex numbers get high, they can cause localized areas of hair loss and itching.
-This most often occurs in young animals or those with compromised immune systems.
-Demodex is treated with prescription medication (oral and/or topical) and can take weeks to months to resolve.
+This is called demodicosis and is somewhat common in puppies and young adult dogs.
+It can also affect dogs with compromised immune systems.
+Demodicosis is treated with prescription medication (oral and/or topical) and can take weeks to months to resolve.

-Sarcoptic mange, also called Scabies, is a highly contagious mite that burrows into the skin.
+Sarcoptic mange, also called Scabies, is a contagious mite that burrows into the skin.
 These mites cause intense itching, hair loss, and scabs on the skin.
 Scabies can be difficult to diagnose.
 Treatment is lengthy and often requires a combination of oral medications and, in some cases, special medicated baths.
 Scabies is contagious to both pets and humans.
+Fortunately, sarcoptic mange is less common than demodicosis.